cb-cities/osm-overpass/MacOS_guide.md

 Portions of the code are written in [PureScript](http://www.purescript.org/) and [Elm](http://elm-lang.org/).
 Compilers for both languages and the [Node.js](https://nodejs.org/) runtime must be installed on the local machine.

 The project is developed on OS X, but may support other UNIX platforms.
 On OS X, system-level dependencies should be installed with the [`brew`](http://brew.sh/) tool.

+Install Homebrew (taken from the website: https://brew.sh)

+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 Open the terminal and change directory inside `../sierra-charlie`.
-Run the following command:
+Run the following command to install `node.js` and `purescript`:

-Install brew tool writing (taken from the website: https://brew.sh)

-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 `brew install node purescript`